-Continue to take your normal medicines up to and including the day of your surgery.
+- Please stop taking the contraceptive pill one month before surgery.
+This is to reduce the risk of a blood clot (deep vein thrombosis).
+However please use alternative forms of contraception during this time period. - Continue to take any other normal medicines up to and including the day of your surgery.
 If we do not want you to take your normal medication, your surgeon or anaesthetist will explain what you should do.
-It is important to let us know if you are taking anticoagulant drugs (for example, warfarin, aspirin or clopidogrel).
+It is important to let us know, before you are admitted, if you are taking anticoagulant drugs (for example, warfarin, aspirin or clopidogrel/plavix). - If you are taking Tamoxifen tablets you must discontinue these 4 weeks before your surgery.
+Your surgeon will advise you when you may restart them.